 Once you’ve determined the qualities you admire in others, you can begin to institute them in your own life.

 How much additional effort are you able to put in to achieve your career goals?

-There might be a certain job that you’re interested in, but it requires another degree or certificate, and going back to school is just not practical for you at this point in your life.
-That’s perfectly understandable, going back to school is a huge commitment of time and money.
+There might be a certain job that you’re interested in, but it requires another degree or certificate.
+And maybe going back to school is just not practical for you at this point in your life.
+That’s perfectly understandable; going back to school is a huge commitment of time and money.
 It just means that you may need to get creative.